brucemack/brucemack.github.io/_posts/2025-09-01-one-way-north.md

 up.
 I planned conservatively and ended on the day I had originally targeted.

 I hiked northbound.
 LT SOBO hikers are a bit crazy in my view, but I have huge respect for that added challenge.
-SOBO would not be a good idea for a beginner.
+A SOBO hike would not be a good idea for a beginner.
 You need the easy miles in the south to prepare for the brutal miles in the north.